 How EORI numbers are structured

 All UK EORI numbers start with the letters GB.
-Most are followed by a 12 digit number based on the EO’s 9 digit VAT number with a 3 digit suffix number at the end, for example GB123456789000.
+Most are followed by a 12 digit number (in some cases a 15 digit number) based on the EO’s 9 digit VAT number with a 3 digit suffix number at the end, for example GB123456789000.
 This meant that over 98% of existing TURN holders including Pseudo TURNs were given an EORI number which was exactly the same as their previous TURN.

 Most UK EORI numbers end 000.
 However some numbers relating to VAT Group Registrations, where each EO is a separate legal entity, will end in a 3 digit suffix other than 000.

-The structure of the UK EORI number is the same for UK EOs who are not registered for VAT or EOs who are not established in the customs territory of the community.
+The structure of the UK EORI number is the same for UK EOs who are not registered for VAT or EOs who are not established in the customs territory of the EU.

 - N numbers - TURNs starting with the letter ‘N’ followed by 12 digits are now preceded by GB followed by their previous TURN